radical-complexity/Project2029-PG/Elections.md

 - Ensure that electoral boards do not improperly claim the authority to refuse to certify votes

+## Mail-in and absentee ballots

+The requirement that mail-in ballots be received before the close polls seems appealing, but also opens a path to abuse: a post office (which is a federal agency) could put aside ballots from a specific neighborhood or even from specific households, delivering them only after the deadline has passed, and claiming that this was part of normal operations or was the result of some exigent circumstance.
+What should happen instead, of course, is the solemn commitment to counting every individual's vote; this should be guaranteed, and not left up to the uncertainty in the mail delivery system.

 ## Democratic Primaries

+### Action: Revise the Democratic Primary schedule ###
+### Action: Condense Primary Elections to a single night for the nation

 The Presidential Election of 2024 was catastrophic for the Democratic Party because it initially declined to have a meaningful primary.
 Instead, Democrats were expected to support President Biden's re-election bid, despite legitimate concerns about his ability to win the election as well as his fitness for office for four additional years.
-The primary was conducted, but he ran without any legitimate opposition, and no primary debates or other opportunities for Democratic voters to judge him in a contested setting.
+The primary was conducted, but he ran without any legitimate opposition, and with no primary debates or other opportunities for Democratic voters to judge him in a contested setting.
 This later proved disastrous when he failed to make a legitimate showing in the debate against his opponent in the general election, causing him to withdraw his candidacy,